Can I Bring My Phone in a Sauna?

 “It is only for a few minutes”

 A waterproof case may help with splashes, but it does not solve the main sauna problem: sustained heat.
-In some cases, a sealed case can trap heat around the phone and make overheating more likely.
+In some cases, a sealed case can trap heat around the phone and make overheating more likely.“I only want music”

 - Start your playlist, podcast, audiobook, or white noise before you enter.